metaplex-foundation/developer-hub/src/pages/core/plugins/edition.md

 - Prints of the same Asset

-{% callout type="note" title="Intended Useage" %}
+{% callout type="note" title="Intended Usage" %}

 We recommend to

 - Group the Editions using the Master Edition Plugin
 - use Candy Machine with the Edition Guard to handled numbering automatically.

 {% /callout %}

 ## Works With